 The Wider Caribbean region became the 6th zone to be protected, under the terms of the Resolution MEPC.191 (60) adopted by the Marine Environment Protection Committee, on its 60th Session in March 2010, against the discharge of all garbage by ships, with effect from 1 May 2011.

 Regional Presence in the Caribbean

-IMO has a Regional Maritime Adviser for the Caribbean located in Port of Spain (Trinidad and Tobago).
-The Regional Maritime Adviser facilitates the execution of the Integrated Technical Co operation Programme (ITCP), and works closely with governments and regional institutions.
-Since the establishment of the position of the Regional Maritime Adviser in the Caribbean, the accession and ratification on IMO instruments by Member States in the Caribbean increased noticeably.
+IMO has a Regional Coordinator for the Caribbean located in Port of Spain (Trinidad and Tobago).
+The Regional Coordinator facilitates the execution of the Integrated Technical Co operation Programme (ITCP), and works closely with governments and regional institutions.
+Since the establishment of the position of the Regional Coordinator, formerly Regional Maritime Adviser, in the Caribbean, the accession and ratification on IMO instruments by Member States in the Caribbean increased noticeably.

 All Caribbean countries receive support from the Regional Activity Centre/Regional Marine Pollution Emergency Information and Training Centre of the Wider Caribbean (RAC/REMPEITC-Caribe) based in Curaçao.

 Trinidad and Tobago Office